Oil prices slide in lockdown-driven rout

 Meanwhile, stocks were spared Wednesday's bloodbath which saw losses of more than three percentage points in several major markets.

-In early afternoon deals, European stocks slid and the euro sagged as the European Central Bank kept rates steady as expected, although it said it stands ready to bolster its pandemic response in December.
+After spending part of the day in the red, European stocks moved higher in the afternoon after the European Central Bank signalled it would bolster its pandemic response in December.

+"Traders took that as a cue to buy back into stocks," said market analyst David Madden at CMC Markets UK.

+Frankfurt ended the day 0.3 per cent higher while Paris lost its gains going into the closing bell, as did London, which is outside of the eurozone.

-The moves followed weeks of exponentially rising new infections across Europe that forced governments across the continent to put fresh containment measures in place.
+The moves followed weeks of exponentially rising new infections across Europe that forced governments to put fresh containment measures in place.

-The deadly second wave could potentially spark another painful global recession, as businesses and economies buckle once more under the restrictions, analysts warn.
+The deadly second wave could potentially spark another painful global recession, as businesses and economies buckle again under the restrictions, analysts warn.

-“Risks of a double-dip recession are rising for the global economy,” warned Agathe Demarais, global forecasting director at The Economist Intelligence Unit.
+"Risks of a double-dip recession are rising for the global economy," said Agathe Demarais, global forecasting director at The Economist Intelligence Unit.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login